BVISAIL

 • Look for wildlife – You can find deer, land turtles, and guinea fowl as well as wild roaming donkeys.
 Horses or sheep freely roam but most have owners.

-• Shop local art – ArtCafe Gallery and Crafts.
-Located about one mile from Codrington.
-This small cafe and craft shop is home to artist Claire Frank.
+• Shop local art – ArtCafe Gallery and Crafts, located about one mile from Codrington.
+This small café and craft shop is home to artist Claire Frank.
 She paints on silk and makes hand-painted t-shirts and other crafts.
 You can also find cards and extensive information about Barbuda here.

 • Walk on pink sand beaches – Altogether, the pink sand beaches are the biggest attraction in Barbuda.
 On this quiet island, you have a good chance of walking on the beaches without seeing another soul.
 Step on the silky sand on Pink Sand Beach, Princess Diana Beach, or 17-mile Beach.
 Bring plenty of water to drink and wear sunscreen.